leo-leesco/fun/README.md

 They are scheduled on **Wednesdays** from 12:45 to 15:30.
 There is a 15-minute break in the middle of each lecture.

+As an experiment, on September 30, the course will be [remotely accessible](https://bbb-front.math.univ-paris-diderot.fr/ext/fra-l9b-qap-t1n) (slides and live audio).

 ## Teachers

 * Functional Programming: Under the Hood